Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

 The first manylinux standard, manylinux1 was based on CentOS5 which has [been obsolete](https://endoflife.software/operating-systems/linux/centos) since March, 2017.
-The subesquent manylinux2010 standard, based on CentOS6, will hit end-of-life in December 2020.
-The manylinux2014 standard still has some breathing room, based on CentOS7 it will reach end-of-life in July 2024.
+The subesquent manylinux2010 standard is based on CentOS6, which will hit end-of-life in December 2020.
+The manylinux2014 standard still has some breathing room.
+Based on CentOS7, it will reach end-of-life in July 2024.

 So what is next for `manylinux`, and what `manylinux` should users and package maintainers use?